October 16, 2013

 AWA is actively working with colleagues from Ecojustice, Grasslands Naturalists, Nature Canada, Nature Saskatchewan, the Northern Plains Conservation Network and individual ranchers to help improve stewardship and to secure the necessary habitat and management needed to protect the greater sage-grouse and the endangered species that the sage-grouse are an icon for.

-The entire 2016 Canadian population of sage-grouse has improved and is estimated to be 340 birds including 38 females imported from Montana in the spring of 2016.
+The entire 2016 Canadian population of sage-grouse was estimated to be 340 birds including 38 females imported from Montana in the spring of 2016.
 In 1996 the estimate was 777 and in 2014 the estimate was 100 birds.
 Alberta’s 2016 spring count included 46 males on 3 leks (display grounds), one formerly active Alberta lek had no recorded males.
 In 2013 only 8 males were counted, in 2014, just 14 males and in 2015 there were 35 on leks.
 The 2016 the Saskatchewan count had only 2 active leks both found in Grasslands National Park and 33 males were counted, up from 18 males in 2012.
-AWA is hopeful that a change in the trajectory of decline has begun and successful recovery of greater sage-grouse is evolving.
+AWA hoped that a change in the trajectory of decline has begun and successful recovery of greater sage-grouse is evolving.
 The decline is believed to be almost entirely due to habitat loss and degradation and the recovery is attributed to the Emergency Protection Order (EPO) forcing action to protect habitat.
 On the ground action has included removal of predator perches, leveling of abandoned buildings, fence flagging, seasonal noise and traffic reduction and significant education and awareness resulting from the EPO.

 The greater sage-grouse is the largest grouse in North America.
 It is an imposing, turkey-sized bird with mottled brown/grey upper parts and a black belly.
 The birds gather in communal “leks” in the spring, where the males dance and strut to impress females and challenge rival males, inflating their puffed-up white throats and showing off the striking yellow combs above the eyes, all the while emitting whistling and popping sounds.
 Males are known to display for several weeks while the female will visit only for a short time to mate.
 Dancing grounds or lek sites are a critical part of the habitat greater sage-grouse depend on.